Don’t Know How to Clean Rusty Cast Iron Skillet (Then Check this)

 Step 1: Scrubbing

-Yes, you always hear that you have to be gentle with the cast iron skillet.
-But it is time you forget it!
+Yes, you always hear that you have to be gentle with cast iron skillets.
+But it is time you forgot it!
 Yes, you heard right!
-If you are planning to learn how to clean a cast-iron skillet while preserving the seasoning, it is necessary to be very gentle with any appliance that is constructed with cast iron.
-If you read about iron, you will know that it is virtually indestructible.
+If you are planning to learn how to clean a cast-iron skillet while preserving the seasoning, it is necessary to be very gentle with any appliance made of cast iron.
+If you read about iron, you will know it is virtually indestructible.

-So, here, all you have to do is strip away the layer of rust from your cast-iron skillet.
-If you are worried about the seasoning, then let us tell you, I will season it later so, forget about the seasoning for the time being.
+So, all you have to do is strip away the layer of rust from your cast-iron skillet.
+If you are worried about the seasoning, then let us tell you: I will season it later, so forget about the seasoning for the time being.
 You will need elbow grease to clean it in this position.
 Also, a hard, abrasive tool is necessary here.
-Firstly, wet your pan with some water and add some soap there.
+First, wet your pan with some water and add some soap.

 Get your hands on the scrubber in this position and start the scrubbing process.
 You should get a tough sponge for this part.
-While scrubbing, make sure you are following in a circular motion and the circles should be small.
+While scrubbing, ensure you follow in a circular motion, and the circles should be small.
 This process requires time and energy.
-You have to keep the scrubbing until you see the iron underneath the seasoning.
+Keep scrubbing until you see the iron underneath the seasoning.
 After a while, you will see the black iron inside.

 Step 2: Rinsing

-To learn how to clean a rusty cast iron skillet, you must get the rust off!
-Once you get to see the original iron beneath the seasoning, be sure that you have some copper-brown mush.
-Things are already dirty now.
-So, it is time for you to remove the dirt.
+You must remove the rust to learn how to clean a rusty cast-iron skillet!
+Once you see the original iron beneath the seasoning, be sure that you have some copper-brown mush.
+Things are already dirty now, so it is time to remove the dirt.
 For this, get some water and start cleaning it with water.

-Keep in mind that the rinsing process is necessary so that you can move to the next step without any spot of the gunk.
-After rinsing, stick to the next part of scrubbing.
+Keep in mind that the rinsing process is necessary so that you can proceed to the next step without spots of gunk.
+After rinsing, proceed to the next part of scrubbing.
 Yes, you are going to scrub it once again!

-Here, you have to get a soft-soapy sponge throwing away the previous tough sponge.
+Get a soft, soapy sponge, throwing away the previous tough sponge.
 Start scrubbing with the soft sponge so that you can clean the whole skillet once again.
-Take off all the rusty bits along with the residue left there.
+Remove all the rusty bits and the residue left there.
 Now, you can move to the next step of the drying process.

 Step 3: Drying

-When you see that you are having a properly cleaned cast-iron skillet, you have to emphasize drying it.
-In this position, the skillet made of cast iron will look normal.
+When you see a properly cleaned cast-iron skillet, emphasize drying it.
+In this position, the skillet will look normal.
 However, there will be no seasoning at all.
-The cast-iron skillet in this position will be completely in a matte finish and the color of the finish will be dark gray.
+The cast-iron skillet in this position will have a matte finish that is dark gray.

 Now, search for a clean dish rag.
-With the help of this dishrag, you have to dry the cast-iron skillet.
-Slowly, dry it.
-After you are done with using the dishrag, there will still be some water on it.
-To make the drying process faster, now you have to switch on the stove.
-Turn on the heat, hold the skillet and place it on the stove.
+With this dishrag, dry the cast-iron skillet slowly.
+After you are done using the dishrag, there will still be some water on it.
+To make the drying process faster, switch on the stove.
+Turn on the heat, hold the skillet, and place it on the stove.

 You must keep the skillet on the stove for a few minutes.
 Slowly, the moisture that is on the stove will start evaporating.
-After a few minutes, the skillet will be completely dry and ready for the seasoning process.
+After a few minutes, the skillet will be completely dry and ready for seasoning.

 Step 4: Spreading Vegetable Oil

-Now, you have learned how to clean a cast-iron skillet with rust.
-It is time you need to re-season it.
-As you have already taken off the previous seasoning, it is not yet ready for the cooking procedures.
+Now that you have learned how to clean a cast-iron skillet with rust, it is time to re-season it.
+As you have already removed the previous seasoning, it is not yet ready for the cooking procedures.
 So, seasoning is a must in this part.
 The skillet is now on its base layer.
 For the seasoning, you must get your hands on some vegetable oil.

-Now, drop one tbs. of vegetable oil on the skillet first.
-With the help of a paper towel, all you have to do is spread it all around the pan.
-If you don’t want to use any paper towel, you can also try using your finger.
-However, you have to make sure that the whole pan gets the vegetable oil evenly.
-Also, ensure that you do not burn your finger or the paper towel.
+Now, first, drop one tablespoon of vegetable oil on the skillet.
+With the help of a paper towel, spread it all around the pan.
+If you don’t want to use a paper towel, you can also try using your finger.
+However, make sure that the whole pan gets the vegetable oil evenly.
+Also, ensure you do not burn your finger or the paper towel.

 Step 5: Heating

-After spreading the vegetable oil on the whole body of the cast iron skillet, you have taken off the extra oil.
-As you have used oil, you will surely see some soil dripping down the cast iron skillet.
-All you have to do is wipe off the excess oil so that you can work properly.
+After spreading the vegetable oil on the whole body of the cast-iron skillet, you have removed the extra oil.
+As you have used oil, you will surely see soil dripping down the cast-iron skillet.
+All you must do is wipe off the excess oil to work correctly.

-Keep in mind that when you are pouring oil, you must take only a drop of oil and not more.
+Remember that when pouring oil, you must take only a drop of oil and not more.
 All I need is a lightly greased pan and nothing else!
-Search for a napkin and slowly, wipe the extra oil from the pan.
+Search for a napkin and slowly wipe the extra oil from the pan.
 Now, get your oven ready.
-Set it to 350 degrees first.
+Could you set it to 350 degrees first?
 Then, purchase some aluminum foil.
 Check the bottom rack of the oven and place the foil on that part.

-You have to place the skillet on this foil to ensure the seasoning process is done accurately.
-Get the skillet in your hand and put it inside.
-Certify that you have placed the skillet in an upside-down position on the upper rack of your oven.
+You must place the skillet on this foil to ensure the seasoning process is done accurately.
+Take the skillet in your hand and put it inside.
+Certify that you have placed the skillet upside-down on the upper rack of your oven.
 Here, you have to keep it for about 60 minutes.
 After heating it for one hour, it will be almost ready.

-Switch off the oven and wait for it to cool down.
+Switch off the oven and wait for it to cool.
 You are done!
-If you want a glassy finish, you can repeat the seasoning process and make it the perfect cast iron skillet for your everyday food!
+If you want a glassy finish, repeat the seasoning process and make it the perfect cast iron skillet for your everyday food!

 Wrap Up

 Isn’t it easy to clean a rusty cast-iron skillet?
 Yes!
 All you need is a bit of time and a little effort!
-You don’t need to throw away your skillet just because it is rusty!
-Clean it off, put in new seasoning and you are ready!
+You don’t need to throw away your skillet because it is rusty!
+Clean it off, put in new seasoning, and you are ready!

-Don’t forget to check out other kitchen solutions!
-You get all the kitchen solutions here!
-Check for it on our site and make your cooking life interesting!
+Remember to check out other kitchen solutions!
+You can find all the kitchen solutions here.
+Check for them on our site and make your cooking life interesting!